Skip to content

 • Conduct any disciplinary proceedings against staff relating to pupil / student welfare matters and ensure they are concluded in full, even when the member of staff is no longer employed with HMS / the local authority, and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable

-• Ensure all colleagues are aware of the need for maintaining appropriate and professional boundaries in their relationship with pupils and parents (further information can be found in the “Safeguarding Guidelines for Instrumental and Vocal Teachers”)
+• Ensure all colleagues are aware of the need for maintaining appropriate and professional boundaries in their relationship with pupils and parents (further information can be found in the HMS document; “Safeguarding Guidelines for Instrumental and Vocal Teachers”)

 • Ensure all colleagues are aware that intimate or sexual relationships with pupils / students under 18 years of age are unlawful and could result in legal proceedings being taken against them under Section 16 of the Sexual Offences Act 2003, abuse of position of trust.